LoopringSecondary/relay-cluster/docs/deploy/deploy_index.md

 * [miner](deploy_miner.md)

-Miner used to match transactions
+Used to match orders as rings, and submit them to eth network.

-### Web access
+## Web access
-Currently accessing external web requests via the aws ALB as the pre-service of the relay-cluster
+Web access is supported by aws ALB, which proxy relay-cluster rpc API and ethnode API.

 [Deploy ALB](deploy_alb.md)

-### Auxiliary management system
+## Auxiliary management system(optional)
 * [kafka-manager](deploy_kafka_manager.md)

 This is an open-source kafka cluster browsing and management system